Multifidelity sensor placement in Bayesian state estimation problems: Numerical Experiments

 \subsubsection{Experiment 2: Sensor Allocation and Increasing Budget}

 We explore how the allocation of cheap and expensive sensors changes as the total budget $\bud$ increases.
 For each test, we fix the costs $\cC = 1$ and $\cE = 5$, and measurement noise standard deviations $\sigmaC = 0.02$ and $\sigmaE = 0.01$, corresponding to a regime where ${\cC}/{\cE} < {\sigmaE^2}/{\sigmaC^2}$, so cheap sensors provide higher information gain per unit cost.
 As shown in \Cref{fig:greedy-iterative-budget-grid}, the greedy algorithm selects all cheap sensors, while the iterative algorithm selects a mix of both fidelities, though it tends to favor cheap sensors.
 The difference in sensor fidelity becomes more pronounced as the budget increases.
 For comparison, when ${\cC}/{\cE} > {\sigmaE^2}/{\sigmaC^2}$, both algorithms favor expensive sensors and when ${\cC}/{\cE} = {\sigmaE^2}/{\sigmaC^2}$, greedy favors cheap and iterative favors expensive.
-For the iterative algorithm, the size of the candidate allocation set and the number of refinement iterations remain modest across all budgets.
-Specifically, for $\bud=50$, the candidate set contains $|\mathcal K |=11$ sensor allocations and the algorithm performs a total of $t=3$ greedy refinement iterations; for $\bud=100$, $|\mathcal K |=21$ and $t=5$; and for $\bud=200$, $|\mathcal K |=41$ and $t=16$.
-In all cases, the algorithm converges rapidly, with each sensor allocation requiring at most one greedy refinement iteration.
+For the iterative algorithm, the size of the candidate allocation set and the number of refinement iterations remain modest across all budgets, with the algorithm rapidly converging in all cases.
+Specifically, for $\bud=50$, the candidate set contains $|\mathcal K |=11$ sensor allocations and the algorithm performs a total of $T_\mathrm{obs}=3$ iterations; for $\bud=100$, $|\mathcal K |=21$ and $T_\mathrm{obs}=5$; and for $\bud=200$, $|\mathcal K |=41$ and $T_\mathrm{obs}=16$.